-I’ve taken over a thousand photographs in hostile enviroments since 2001, many of which have inspired characters and scenes in my books.
+Bob has taken over a thousand photographs in hostile environments since 2001, many of which have inspired characters and scenes in his books.
 Here is a small selection.

 On Sale Now